Shots Chrystalino Champ review: cobalt blue glass G-spot dildo

 Chrystalino Champ for targeting other erogenous zones

 There are so many ways to use the Chrystalino Champ, with its ability to target other internal erogenous zones.
 This includes my cervical fornices and my perineal sponge (PS-spot).
-The design can be especially helpful for someone just exploring their vagina or anus.
+The design can be especially helpful for someone just exploring their vagina (though it has potential for prostate stimulation too).

-The 7″ total length makes it long enough to stimulate the areas around my cervix, including aiming the slim, tapered head in front of my cervix.
+The 7″ total length makes it long enough to stimulate the areas around my cervix, including aiming the slim, tapered head in front of my cervix, against my A-spot.
 This is noteworthy because there are plenty of toys and penises that I love sliding behind my cervix, where there’s more room, but they just can’t easily fit or aim in front.
 With the bulbous tip facing my belly button side, it’s a no-brainer.

 Perineal sponge stimulation